Article

 Credit: © Missouri Department of Conservation

 It’s autumn.
 The leaves are falling, and the days are cool and crisp.
 It’s the time of year when the thoughts of men and women across the country turn to … deer hunting in the Show-Me State.
 And why not?
-It’s one of the top 10 places to hunt whitetail in the U.S.
+It’s one of the top places to hunt whitetail in the U.S.

-One of the main attractions for hunting in Missouri is the abundant public lands open to the sport and one of the best – if not the best – conservation programs in the country, all funded by a designated sales tax voted in by the people of the Show-Me State.
+One of the main attractions for hunting in Missouri is the abundant public land open to the sport and one of the best – if not the best – conservation programs in the country, all funded by a designated sales tax voted in by the people of the Show-Me State.

 One of the very best parts of deer hunting in Missouri is eating what you harvest.
 But with the generous limits, some hunters can end up with an embarrassment of riches.
 That’s where the Share the Harvest program to feed the hungry comes in.
-If you have an extra deer, just take it to an approved processing plant (list found on the MDC website) and tell them how much meat you want to donate.
+If you have an extra deer, just take it to an approved processor (list found on the MDC website) and tell them how much meat you want to donate.
 Often the processing fees are covered in part or in full by sponsors, and hungry families gratefully line up at food pantries for this otherwise-rare offering of high-quality protein.

 Check the Missouri Department of Conservation website for details on all hunting seasons.